Schuh1337/HTML-Decrypter/README.md

 # Website-Decrypter

-decrypts the string of many html encryption websites and saves it to a .txt
+decrypts the string of many html encryption websites and saves it to a .html